 136 Pages.
 This is unlike any crochet manual that I have ever seen from this era.
 It contains an endless amount of patterns - well over 100 of them!
 The work is mainly filet crochet and simple crochet, but there are also tatting patterns and knitted sweaters.
 Projects include household linens, sweaters, baby's bonnets, shawls, afghns, infant's clothing, collars, hats, yokes and much more.
+This is an undated book published by Sunset Magazine nearly a century ago.
+All of the projects resemble those contained in books that are pre-WWI.
+There are so many projects crochet projects contained in the book and additional projects in knitting and tatting.
+A lovely book that is bursting with creative ideas.
 A fantastic book!

 11 pages.
 A fine collection of early Depression era knitting and crocheted garments for women and a few for men.
 There are several unique garments such as the knitted Mermaid swimsuit, crocheted gauntlet gloves, lovely hat and scarf sets, several sweaters and very lovely dresses.
 This is a lovely set of unique designs.

 95 Pages.
 This is a lovely little book from the turn of the century with instructions for costuming dolls.
 The book was written for a young girl, but the skill level is much higher than what you would see today.
 There are several lovely costumes such as a simple infant's outfit to elaborate garments such as Red Riding Hood, a Japanese Kimono, Pierrot, and every day dress.
 The instructions and patterns are included.
+Our Great Grandmothers were far more skilled in the needle arts than we are today!
+This lovely little book written back at the turn of the century for a highly skilled child to make clothing for her dolls.
+The costumes are beautiful and reflect the imagination and creativity of the time.
+A book such as this would be a wonderful addition to a doll collector's library!
 This is a fantastic book for those who restore vintage dolls!

 20 Pages.
 A stunning assortment of Prohibition Era Beaded bags all worked in Knitting or Crochet.
 Lovely styles that are colorful and unique - all works of art in their own right.
 This book also contains instructions to make a choker necklace and two lovely belts all in beadwork.
+What a goldmine this book will be for beadwork lovers!
+The patterns it contains are stunning examples of Art Deco style using colorful shapes and unique designs.
+This rare book contains some of the loveliest patterns of the era, each one a creative masterpiece.
+Pamper yourself or those you love with one of these lovely works of art!
 A fabulous book!

 95 Pages.
 This book contains a unique selection of WWII era knitting patterns for Women, Men and Children.
 They are a lovely and simple assortment of knitted fashions and accessories, and they are a great reminder of the simple styles of the 1930's.
 There are patterns for socks, gloves, a beret, sweaters, blouses, suits and much more.
 There are also several pages describing various yarns, their uses and a descriptive section expaining stitches and the abbreviations used in this book.